Break Away From The Pack

 Will federal rules soon free workers from noncompete agreements?

-On Behalf of | Mar 5, 2023 | Employment Matters |
+by | Mar 5, 2023 | Employment Matters

 Those who have achieved success in the financial industry are often in a position to negotiate better compensation packages than those with average performance and those who are new to the profession.
 Unfortunately, the best and brightest in the financial field often end up severely limited in their professional pursuits because the best job offers all come with noncompete agreements attached.
 Although California does not enforce such agreements, many other states still do.